Guide to using ENROL

 All schools must use it.

-Circular 2013/21 - Student Enrolment Circular Enrolment processes to follow when students enrol in your school.
+Refer to Circular 2013/21 for information about enrolment processes to follow when students enrol in your school.

 In these rules, unless the context otherwise requires:

-"Authorised user" means a person who has completed a user authorisation form and who has been provided with access to ENROL by the Ministry.
+"Authorised user" means a person who's been provided with access to ENROL by the Ministry.

 "ENROL" means the enrolment management system established by the Ministry to provide a central enrolment record for all school students.
-The system is accessed at www.educationalleaders.govt.nz.
+The system is accessed through our ENROL Register.

 "Ministry" means the Ministry of Education.

-"Parent" means a person who is a student's mother, father, or guardian.
+"Parent" means a person who's a student's mother, father, or guardian.

 "Principal" means the principal of a registered school.